rafaelherik/githook/README.md

 # $? is a shell variable which stores the return code from what we just ran
 rc=$?
 if [[ $rc != 0 ]] ; then
-    # A non-zero return code means an error occurred, so tell the user and exit
+    # A non-zero return code means an error occurred, so tell the user and exitclear
     echo -e "${RED}Unit tests failed, please fix and push again${NC}" echo ""
     exit $rc